Radiation Safety Program

 In the event of a radioactive spill, contact Eric Johnson at 617-552-0363.
 After hours, call the Boston College Police Department at 617-552-4444 and ask for the EHS Office to be contacted via RAVE Alert.

 All individuals potentially exposed to radiation due to the nature of their own or their lab's work are required to have initial training for radiation exposure before they purchase or work with radioisotopes.
-Annual refresher training is required for all cleared to work with radioisotopes.
+Annual refresher training is required for all those cleared to work with radioisotopes.

 During radiation safety training, certain instructions from regulatory agencies are presented.
 The documents below provide important information about occupational radiation exposure and prenatal radiation exposure: